StratiFi/api-docs/source/includes/_accounts.md

 type |string | Account type
-number |string | Account number investor |int | ID of Investor object in StratiFi's system positions | Array | Positions array
+number |string | Account number investor |int | ID of Investor object in StratiFi's system advisor |int | ID of Advisor object in StratiFi's system.
+Ideally, you would provide the investor ID.
+However, if you don't have that information but you do know who is the advisor that owns this account then you can pass the advisor ID.
+We will assign the account to the `default_investor` of the selected advisor. positions | Array | Positions array

 `position` Object